 Many of us dream of being able to work for ourselves — and it’s no surprise that we do — with the numerous benefits such as better flexibility, autonomy, and the power to make our own decisions.
 With the emergence of more ride-hailing, food delivery, and task-oriented digital platforms, the gig economy is growing faster than ever.
 In Singapore alone, the number of freelancers has increased by about 10 per cent — up from 200,000 in 2016 to 211,000 in 2019.
-The onset of the COVID-19 pandemic has also made the concept of freelancing even more attractive as many who have lost their full-time jobs turn to freelance jobs due to its more flexible nature and lower barriers to entry.
+The onset of the COVID-19 pandemic has also made the concept of freelancing even more attractive as many who have lost their full-time jobs turn to freelance jobs or part-time jobs due to its more flexible nature and lower barriers to entry.

 Having said that, working for yourself does come with its own challenges and drawbacks too.
 In this article, we cover everything you can expect if you are looking to be a freelancer, as well as some well-paying freelance jobs in Singapore ranging from different skills and experience required.

 1. Food delivery rider

 With the COVID-19 pandemic bringing about a surge in the number of food deliveries to homes, it comes as no surprise that about 60 per cent of Singaporeans joined the gig economy as a food delivery rider during the pandemic.
 While the recent easing of the COVID-19 rules has led to a drop in earnings of some food delivery riders, food delivery companies such as Deliveroo and Foodpanda have remained optimistic that the demand for food delivery can be sustained.

 Word has also gone around of a particular food delivery rider who earned a whopping S$8,511 in a month alone.
 While that is a rare and standalone case, for a job that does not require much experience, this is considerably one of the better-paying ones.